TheDammedGamer/DocStoreAPI/README.md

 	- [x] Verify Post Data and strip Generated Data.
 - [x] Redifne the Gates on the group controller and remove the exception when the object is null
 - [x] Update User Is authorised by Buisness Area to support Admins.
-- ~[ ] Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
+~ Implement a Search by Custom Metadata Keys in `DocumentMetadataController` using `SearchByCustomMetadataKey`.~
 - [x] Implement a search
 	- [x] Use a class passed as the body to store the search Data with Queries for the Pagination etc.
-- [x] update `BuisnessArea` and `Group` conrtollers to search by string not id.
+- [x] Update `BuisnessArea` and `Group` conrtollers to search by strings not ids.
-- [ ] Go through and ensure that Auditing is being stored in the database
+- [ ] Go through and ensure that Auditing is being stored in the database not in logs.
+- [ ] Add more Logging on expections (Make sure they don't contain sensitive information).
+- [ ] Change Namespaces to >
+	- [ ] WebApi to DocStore.API
+	- [ ] Split Shared Code to Class Library in DocStore.Shared
+	- [ ] Client Code in DocStore.Client
-- [ ] Add Unit Tests
+- [ ] Add Unit Tests.
 - [ ] Add a Client library.
 - [ ] Add an example WPF app.

-## Version 2 improvements
+### Version 2 improvements
 - Implement Background Worker and Queue to manage archival, deletion and movement of documents instead of at Runtime.
+- Implement a Admin management interface.
+	- Change the Stor Configs from a file to SQl and manage them through the Admin Portal
 - Implement simple polices based upon BuisnessArea to define automatic movement policies based on Stors and BuisnessAreas.
 	- Use [Rules Engine](https://github.com/microsoft/RulesEngine) to implement polices
-- Implement a Admin management interface.
+	- Store the Policies in SQL and make them managaeable through the Admin interface
 - Add Support for MySql as an alternative database.
 - Add Support for Comsmos DB as an alternative database (requires .net core 3).
 - Look into Support for AWS storage.

-## Possible Version 3 Improvements
+### Possible Version 3 Improvements
 - Support for Metadata / Security caching possible using redis or something similar.
 - Look into Supporting other Identity providers.